A21 safety package

 A21 Hurst Green village

 We’re currently looking at how we can improve safety and accessibility of the pedestrian routes through the village of Hurst Green.
-We’ve launched a survey with the Hurst Green Parish Council to gather their feedback on existing pedestrian routes and how these could be improved.
+Following a survey with the Hurst Green Parish Council, we've reviewed survey data and feedback, and are drafting improvements, which will include two new pedestrian crossings.
+We continue to work with the community on our plans.

 Road markings and signage